-Step Two: Allow your child to glue down their tissue paper squares using craft glue.
+- Allow your child to glue down their tissue paper squares using craft glue.
 Use as many or as little colors as you would like.

 *Caution: If your child is still learning to use scissors this is a great time to teach them how to grip and cut, just be very careful.
 Regular kids scissors are very sharp and can cut easily.
 I know this because as I was helping my daughter cut and I went to grab them she accidentally opened and closed the scissors all in one motion, cutting my finger.
 So, be very careful with your fingers and your child’s fingers when using scissors. *

 - Add your eyes and mouth to your fish using craft glue.
 Allow drying to make sure none of your pieces fall off.

 The girls absolutely love playing with their Paper Plate Fish Craft!
 I think their favorite thing is that the fin flaps, so they pretend that it’s swimming around the house.

 You Are Also Going To Love: